 Best time to go

-Summer is definitely the peak season for nightlife, restaurants, beaches and pretty much everything else Ibiza has to offer to its visitors.
+Summer is definitely the peak season for nightlife, restaurants, beaches, and pretty much everything else Ibiza has to offer to its visitors.

 For me, May or September (sometimes even October) are the coolest months for an Ibiza vacation.
 The weather is still quite summer-like and the crowds are not there anymore (or not there yet).
-Last time I went in September and we rented a quad to tour the whole island: it was absolutely amazing.
+The last time I went in September and we rented a quad to tour the whole island: it was absolutely amazing.

 Ibiza Vacation: An Ultimate Must